Build Cookbook Stand

 My parents recently renovated their kitchen and my mom had mentioned wanting a cookbook stand for her countertop to go along with her extensive collection of BorkWood cutting boards.
 She had sent me a few ideas so below is what I came up with.

-Here is a video walking through the build process of the Cookbook Stand, please subscribe to my channel for other tutorials and builds.
+Here is a video walking through the build process of the Cookbook Stand.

 Step 1: Select your Wood